Maximise your conversion rate by implementing these Trade Show Communication Tips!

 Simple things such as being polite and having manners help elevate your customers experience, it naturally emphasises the professionalism of your business and gives them more trust that your product/service is something that you also care about so it is not just something one-off, rather than something that will continually get developed and improved.

 Trade shows can get overwhelming and being a visitor, they would have spoken with many other businesses at the same event so it can be easy for them to forget their discussion with you.
-Make sure you gather their details and ask to see if you can schedule a follow up with them – in the follow up session you are both in a more relaxed environment and can directly remind your potential client of what was discussed (without the distraction of other people around) and can check whether there is any additional information they require so they can make an informed decision.
+Make sure you gather their details and ask to see if you can schedule a follow up with them – in the follow up session you are both in a more relaxed environment and can directly remind your potential client of what was discussed (without the distraction of other people) and can check whether there is any additional information they require so they can make an informed decision.

-It is important to consider the experience from your customers point of view, there are so many other booths at the same trade show, and they can only remember so much.
+To summarise this trade show communication tips list, it is important to consider the experience from your customers point of view, there are so many other booths at the same trade show, and they can only remember so much.
 How can you stand out in front of others?
 Create a unique and memorable connection with your potential client, the words you use and they way your booth and personal presentation can play a big part in this.
 Having a well designed and executed custom exhibition booth can be a real challenge and could drain the energy out of you if you are not familiar with it.
 Let UCON Exhibitions take care of the booth part for you so you can focus your efforts on creating the best experience for your customers by implementing some of our communication tips!

 Let's Get Started